 The CPI is calculated by averaging the price of consumer goods and services.

-If the CPI increases, the cost of consumer goods and services increase, so if your savings interest is lower, your money depreciates in value.
+If the CPI increases, the cost of consumer goods and services rises too, so if your savings interest is lower, your money depreciates in value.
 At times of high inflation, such as in the current economic climate, it can be hard to find interest rates that beat inflation.
 But any interest rate is better than none.

 There are lots of different types of savings accounts, and choosing the right one can help you boost the interest you earn.

 Instant access accounts: These usually pay the lowest interest rate, like 0.1%, but you can withdraw and add money whenever you want.
 If you need access to your money, these are a good choice but if you want to make a decent return, try and avoid these accounts.

-Notice accounts: These can offer a slightly higher interest rate than instant access, but you need to give notice to make a withdrawal, like 60 days, or face an interest charge.
+Notice accounts: These can offer a slightly higher interest rate than instant access, but you need to give notice to make a withdrawal, usually up to 120 days, or face an interest charge.